-The debate on genetic modification flares up on a regular basis.
-Wageningen University & Research would like to contribute to a constructive debate.
+Wageningen University & Research would like to contribute to a constructive debate on genetic modification.
 For this, we look not only at the technical possibilities of genetic modification, but also at the effects of this technique on human health, the environment and the agricultural sector.
 Laws and regulations also play an important role.

 Genetic modification is a technique to change the characteristics of a plant, animal or micro-organism by transferring a piece of DNA from one organism to a different organism.
 This is done through targeted removal of the desired genes from the DNA of one organism and adding them to the other organism.
 This technique has for example been used to develop fungi and bacteria that produce medicines.